Downloadable document (PDF) highlighting the current state of progress of the Hub

 1 Manage a visible Maternity and Neonatal Data Hub for Scotland partnership

-With the assistance of the Scottish Perinatal Network we are still maintaining a web presence at https://perinatalnetwork.scot/data.
-Links are provided to the resources that the hub has already developed.
+With the assistance of the Scottish Perinatal Network we maintain a web presence that includes links to the resources that the hub has developed.

 2 Align Maternity and Neonatal Data Collection, extraction, and data flow

 The Maternity and Neonatal Data Access Liaison Group for Scotland (MaNDALS) was established to share updates from multiple parallel conversations involving organisations who require all-Scotland-consistent data for national purposes from clinical information systems (mainly BadgerNet), and to align these conversations.
-The group will meet again in mid November 2024.
+The group met again in mid-November 2024.

-After frustrating delays due to IT-development-capacity constraints, we are close to implementing an automated way to routinely bring nationally-consistent maternity and neonatal data from clinical systems into Public Health Scotland (PHS).
-We are working intensively on this with colleagues in National Services Scotland Digital and Security (NSS: DaS), with colleagues in NHS Boards, and with System C (who acquired Clevermed in February 2023 and who provide the BadgerNet systems).
-We will confirm soon when the new automated data flow (initially for the current antenatal booking collection dataset) will start.
+We have developed a secure, automated mechanism to routinely transfer nationally-consistent maternity and neonatal data from BadgerNet systems into Public Health Scotland (PHS).
+We worked on this with colleagues in National Services Scotland Digital and Security (NSS: DaS) and with System C who provide the BadgerNet systems.
+The first data to be accessed in this way is antenatal booking and neonatal care data.

-To support this, and after a lengthy set of negotiations, we are also close to concluding a Data Services Agreement between PHS and System C. This agreement will facilitate access to maternity and neonatal data that System C hold on behalf of Scottish NHS boards, where boards ask System C to allow access.
+To support this, and after a lengthy set of negotiations, we have signed a Data Services Agreement between PHS and System C. This agreement will facilitate access to maternity and neonatal data that System C hold on behalf of Scottish NHS boards, where boards ask System C to allow access.

 3 Establish new all-Scotland maternity data sets (Enhanced Maternity Dataset for Scotland; EMaDS)

 During 2020 PHS established a new routine antenatal booking data collection (ABC).
 Numbers of pregnancies booked, and gestation at booking, based on ABC data are presented on the Scottish Pregnancy, Births and Neonatal Data (SPBAND) Dashboard.
-Official Statistics on numbers of pregnancies booked, gestation at booking, and smoking status, sourced from the Antenatal Booking Collection, are also published annually in the Antenatal Booking in Scotland publication (most recently on 26 March 2024).
+Official Statistics on numbers of pregnancies booked, gestation at booking, and smoking status, sourced from the Antenatal Booking Collection, are also published annually in the Antenatal Booking in Scotland publication.

 ABC data is used to maintain a dynamic pregnancy cohort for linkage studies (the Scottish Linked Pregnancy and Baby Dataset, SLiPBD).
-SLiPBD is described in a recently published data resource profile.
+SLiPBD is described in a data resource profile published earlier this year.
 A similar dynamic pregnancy cohort was used (in the COVID-19 in Pregnancy in Scotland (COPS) study) to monitor COVID vaccine uptake in pregnant women and investigate the effect of COVID-19 infection (and COVID-19 vaccination) on outcomes for mothers and babies.
 SLiPBD is now allowing PHS to do studies on medicines use in pregnancy.
 SLiPBD data also allows us to estimate how many people were pregnant at a point in time and therefore eligible for antenatal screening and immunisations.
-This allowed PHS to publish statistics at the end of April 2024 on coverage and results of the fetal trisomy screening programme (pregnancy screening for Down’s Syndrome, Edward’s Syndrome, and Patau’s Syndrome) in Scotland.

 PHS have created an expanded version 2 of the Antenatal Booking Collection (ABC2).
 We have also developed a Mother, Birth and Baby (MoBBa) dataset.
-MoBBa will be deployed alongside the existing SMR02 to gather additional data on mothers, births and babies that is not included in SMR02.
-We have continued to work on finalising data mapping and data definitions for ABC2 and MoBBa with System C and with NHS Lothian.
-We still plan to assess if ABC2 and MoBBa are fit-for-purpose by obtaining one-off data transfers for each dataset.
-This has been delayed by us prioritising other work but should happen by December 2024.
+MoBBa is intended to be deployed alongside the existing SMR02 to gather additional data on mothers, births and babies that is not included in SMR02.
+We plan to assess if ABC2 and MoBBa are fit-for-purpose by receiving one-off data transfers for each dataset.
+This has been delayed by us prioritising work to automate access to antenatal booking and neonatal care data.
+However, extraction scripts have now been prepared, we have developed an analytical plan and should receive data within the next couple of months.

 We have continued to explore how we can capture data on miscarriage from ‘early pregnancy’ settings.
 A miscarriage (early pregnancy) dataset was previously reviewed by key contacts and Digital Midwives.
-Since most Health Boards use BadgerNet systems, we are discussing, with clinical and reporting specialists in System C, how to access relevant data from BadgerNet Maternity and the BadgerNet Early Pregnancy and Gynaecology Unit (EPAGU) module.
+Since most Health Boards use BadgerNet systems, we are exploring, with System C, how to access relevant data from BadgerNet Maternity and the BadgerNet Early Pregnancy and Gynaecology Unit (EPAGU) module.
+We intend to assess if the miscarriage (early pregnancy) dataset is fit-for-purpose by obtaining a one-off sample of the data.
+We are collecting permissions to do this and hope to receive the sample data within the next three months.
 We are also continuing to liaise with NHS Lothian to obtain required data items from Trak maternity.
-We are completing a detailed item-by-item review of data items, definitions and potential mappings to BadgerNet and Trak maternity fields.
-The miscarriage dataset now aligns with the ABC and MoBBa datasets.

 4 Routine collection of data on specialist neonatal care (NeoCareIn+)